Virtual private cloud (VPC)

 Being connected to a public subnet

-Stacktape creates public subnets for your container workloads and batch jobs by default.
+- Container workloads and batch jobs are connected to the public subnet by default.
 This means you can communicate with the internet without any extra effort.

 - A NAT gateway is a Network Address Translation (NAT) service.
 You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.